Saleable Pricing

 Now that we have arrived at the value and asking price of our home from looking at the sold and available comparables separately, we have essentially looked at the properties that we can reasonably assume that the buyers will consider and compare alongside our home.

-And when looking at the sold and available comparables together to get the best picture of our property’s value and asking price, it would seem that pricing our home at around £1,300,000-£1,400,000 would make it the most saleable property over the competition!
+Referring back to the example, when looking at both the sold and available comparables together to get the best picture of our home’s value and asking price, it would seem that pricing our home at around £1,300,000-£1,400,000 would make it the most saleable property over the competition!

-At that attractive, and therefore saleable price, our home will clearly present the strongest value proposition, offering the most property for the money compared to the competition!
+At that attractive, and therefore saleable price, our home will clearly present the strongest value proposition, offering the most property for the money, or more value for the money, compared to the competition in the area!

-If buyers were looking to buy in this particular area, then they are bound to flock to see our home, allowing us to have the pick of the bunch!
-And since our home is bound to attract the strongest buyer engagement, and therefore the strongest level of interest, competition and demand in the area, it’s also most likely to achieve the best price compared to the competition!
+If buyers were looking to buy in that particular area, then they are bound to flock to see our home, allowing us to have the pick of the bunch!
+And since our home is bound to encourage the strongest buyer engagement, and therefore attract the strongest level of interest, competition and demand in the area, it’s most likely to achieve the best price compared to the competition!

 No, that is certainly not the purpose of saleable pricing.
 The pricing strategy is not about selling our home for less than its true market value.